R-Cardenas/uea-website/content/publication/somatic_variant/index.md

 <br />

 After samples have passed QC, tumor-normal matched samples can be analysed using our somatic variant pipeline - both exome and whole genome sequencing (WGS) is supported with these pipelines.
-This pipeline utilises 2 independent variant callers from Sanger and GATK.
+This pipeline utilises two independent variant callers from Sanger and GATK.

 <br />